dbt-labs/snowflake_summit_formula1_workshop_draft/11-machine-learning-prep.md

         return train_test_dataset
     ```

-2. Create a file called `hold_out_dataset_for_prediction` copy and save the following code below.
+2. Create a file called `hold_out_dataset_for_prediction.py` copy and save the following code below.
 Now we’ll have a dataset with only the year 2020 that we’ll keep as a hold out set that we are going to use similar to a deployment use case.
     ```python
     import pandas as pd